 While this is a fast, straightforward process, it’s not the only thing to consider.
-If you’re selling items for profit you’ll need to look into your tax obligations and whether you need to register with HMRC as a sole trader or limited company.
+If you’re selling items for profit you’ll need to look into your tax obligations and whether you need to register with the local tax authority as a sole trader or as a company.

 You should also consider the time you have available.
 While you can quickly list lots of items, do you have the time to manage each of these sales and organise the shipping and aftercare?

 There’s no point in quickly sealing a deal, only to annoy the customer with delays.
 After all, they can leave very public feedback on your poor service.